TEACHERS

 Source: Global report on teachers, 2024

-For over a decade, Kamitei has provided training, coaching, and incentives to teachers in rural primary schools.
-Our field education officers visit these schools regularly to observe classes and teaching practices, and provide professional guidance.
+Our field education coordinators visit supported schools regularly to observe classes and teaching practices, and provide professional guidance.

-Imani Godfrey, Volunteer Teacher
+Imani Godfrey, Teacher Intern

 “After eight years in this school, what I like best is that we now have more teachers!
 I enjoy having many teachers because I love all the subjects they teach, and they’re always available when I have questions.
 My teachers inspire me so much that I want to become one myself so I can help students as they help me.
 Hopefully, someday, I can return to teach at this school!”